What is a pre-Master’s programme?

 Apply on time!

 If you think you need a pre-Master's programme, be sure to apply early so you can find out quickly about your next steps.
-Applications can be submitted from 1 June to 15 November (EU-candidates only).
+Applications can be submitted from 1 October to 15 November (EU-candidates and those that do not need a visa to study in the Netherlands).
 The sooner you apply, the sooner you will find out whether you still need to complete any courses and what those might be.
 This may involve a limited number of courses (or even just one) that can be taken during semester 2.
 In that case, you can still qualify for the selection for the start of the master's track in the following academic year.

-If you apply before 15 November 2021 in Studielink and MyInfo, we will make sure to notify you before the Christmas holidays in case you require (and qualify for) a pre-Master's programme.
-This way we can provide the opportunity to take a pre-Master’s during the second semester to qualify for the September admissions round.
+If you apply before 15 November in Studielink and MyInfo, we will make sure to notify you before the Christmas holidays in case you require (and qualify for) a pre-Master's programme.

 If you apply later, make sure to choose the September enrolment in Studielink.
 The application deadline will be 1 March.
 You can expect to receive the outcome by mid-May.
 Should you need to take a pre-Master's, you can do so in the following academic year.